Myriad-Dreamin/shiroa/github-pages/docs/guide/get-started.typ

 shiroa build --mode static-html
 ```

+#context if shiroa-sys-target() == "html" [
+  You are viewing the HTML export of the book right now :).
+  See the #link("https://myriad-dreamin.github.io/shiroa/paged/")[Paged version of shiroa's documentation] to see the result using the old paged export.
+] else [
-See the #link("https://myriad-dreamin.github.io/shiroa/html/")[HTML version of shiroa's documentation] to see the result of the HTML export.
+  See the #link("https://myriad-dreamin.github.io/shiroa/")[HTML version of shiroa's documentation] to see the result of the HTML export.
+]

 There is still some known issues, for example, typst hasn't support labels in the HTML export yet.